 The capital-turnover ratio is a standard financial ratio illustrating the sales generating ability of the firm's assets.
-It is one measure of management's capacity in dealing with competitive conditions.
-This final ratio is unique because it is the least significant ratio on an individual basis and on a univariate statistical significance test, it would not have appeared at all.
+Net sales is used.
+It is a measure of management's capacity to deal with competitive conditions.
+This final ratio is unique because it is the least significant ratio and, on a univariate statistical significance test basis, it would not have appeared at all.
 However, because of its relationship to other variables in the model, the sales/total assets (S/TA) ratio ranks high in its contribution to the overall discriminating ability of the model.
-Still, there is a wide variation among industries and across countries in asset turnover, and we will specify an alternative model (Z"), without $X_5$ , at a later point.
+Still, there is a wide variation among industries and across countries in asset turnover, and we will specify an alternative model (Z), without $X_5$ , at a later point.

-Variable means were measured at one financial statement prior to bankruptcy and the resulting F-statistics were observed; variables $X_1$ through $X_4$ are all significant at the 0.001 level, indicating extremely significant differences in these variables among groups.
-Variable $X_5$ does not show a significant difference between groups and the reason for its inclusion in the variable profile is not apparent as yet.
-On a strictly univariate level, all of the ratios indicate higher values for the nonbankrupt firms.
-Also, all of the discriminant coefficients display positive signs, which is what one would expect.
+Variables and their averages were measured at one financial statement prior to bankruptcy and the resulting F-statistics were observed; variables $X_1$ through $X_4$ are all significant at the 0.001 level, indicating extremely significant differences between groups.
+Variable $X_5$ does not show a significant difference between groups.
+On a strictly univariate level, all of the ratios indicate higher values for the nonbankrupt firms and the discriminant coefficients display positive signs, which is what one would expect.
 Therefore, the greater a firm's distress potential, the lower its discriminant score.
-While it was clear that four of the five variables displayed significant differences between groups, the importance of MDA is its ability to separate groups using multivariate measures.
+Although it was clear that four of the five variables displayed significant differences between groups, the importance of MDA is its ability to separate groups using multivariate measures.

 Once the values of the discriminant coefficients are estimated, it is possible to calculate discriminant scores for each observation in the samples, or any firm, and to assign the observations to one of the groups based on this score.
-The essence of the procedure is to compare the profile of an individual firm with that of the alternative groupings.
-The comparisons are measured by either a chi-square value, or similar test, and group assignments are made based upon the relative proximity of the firms' score to the various group centroids (means).
+The essence of the procedure is to compare the profile of an individual firm with that of the alternative groupings (distressed or non-distressed).

-Testing the Model on Subsequent Distressed Firm's Samples
+Testing the Model on Subsequent Distressed Firm Samples

-In three subsequent tests, we examined 86 distressed companies from 1969-1975, 110 bankrupts from 1976-1995 and 120 from 1997-1999.
-We found that the Z-Score model, using a cutoff score of 2.675, was between 82% and 94% accurate (Panel C).
+In subsequent tests we examined 86 distressed companies from 1969-1975, 110 bankrupts from 1976-1995 and 120 bankrupts from 1997-1999.
+We found that the Z-Score model, using a cutoff score of 2.675, was between 82% and 96% accurate (see Figure 3).
 In repeated tests, the accuracy of the Z-Score model on samples of distressed firms has been in the vicinity of 80-90%, based on data from one financial reporting period prior to bankruptcy.
-The Type II error (classifying the firm as distressed when it does not go bankrupt), however, has increased substantially with as much as 15-20% of all firms and 10% of the largest firms having Z-Scores below 1.81.
-Using the lower bound of the zone-of-ignorance (1.81) is advocated as a more realistic cutoff Z-Score rather than the 2.675 score.
-The latter resulted in the lowest overall error in the original tests.
-In 1999, the proportion of U.S. industrial firms that had Z-Scores below 1.81 was over 20%.
+The Type II error (classifying the firm as distressed when it does not go bankrupt or defaults), however, has increased substantially in recent years with as much as 25% of all firms having Z-Scores below 1.81.
+Using the lower bound of the zone-of-ignorance (1.81) gives a more realistic cutoff Z-Score than the 2.675, although the latter resulted in the lowest overall error in the original tests.
+The model was 100% accurate when scores were below 1.81 or above 2.99.